Does car rego include CTP Insurance?

 AAMI doesn’t offer CTP Insurance in Queensland.
 However, AAMI is part of the Suncorp Network, which also includes Suncorp Insurance.
-Switching CTP to Suncorp Insurance is quick and easy, and eligible customers will receive a $40 gift card.
+Switching CTP to Suncorp Insurance is quick and easy, and you don't even have to wait for your registration renewal.

 Australian Capital Territory

-In the ACT, CTP was recently replaced by Motor Accident Injuries (MAI) Insurance.
-It covers costs related to the injuries of anyone involved in an accident, including the driver.
+In the ACT, Motor Accident Injuries (MAI) Insurance covers costs related to the injuries of anyone involved in an accident, including the driver.
 MAI is included with your registration fee paid to Access Canberra.